Matteo Messina Denaro: Fugitive after 1992/93 bombings

 After bomb attacks in Capaci and Via D'Amelio that killed prosecutors Giovanni Falcone and Paolo Borsellino, the arrest of Salvatore Riina on 15 January 1993 and the introduction of strict prison regime (article 41-bis), Cosa Nostra embarked on a terrorist campaign in which Messina Denaro played a prominent role.

 The remaining Mafia bosses, among them Messina Denaro, Giovanni Brusca, Leoluca Bagarella, Antonino Gioè, Giuseppe Graviano and Gioacchino La Barbera, met several times (often in the Santa Flavia area in Bagheria on an estate owned by the mafioso Leonardo Greco).
 They decided on a strategy to force the Italian state to retreat.
 That resulted in a series of bomb attacks in the Via dei Georgofili in Florence, in Via Palestro in Milan, in the Piazza San Giovanni in Laterano and Via San Teodoro in Rome, which left 10 people dead and 93 injured as well as damage to centres of cultural heritage such as the Uffizi Gallery.

-Messina Denaro also tailed the TV journalist Maurizio Costanzo, host of the Maurizio Costanzo Show, who just escaped a car bomb attack on 14 May 1993.
-He also observed the movements of Giovanni Falcone and the Minister of Justice, Claudio Martelli, in 1991.
+Messina Denaro also tailed the TV journalist Maurizio Costanzo, host of the Maurizio Costanzo Show, who had just escaped a car bomb attack on 14 May 1993.
+He also observed the movements of Falcone and the Minister of Justice, Claudio Martelli, in 1991.
 After the 1993 bombings, Messina Denaro went into hiding as of June 1993.

 According to investigators, between 1994 and 1996 Messina Denaro spent time in his hiding place located between Aspra and Bagheria with his lover Maria Mesi, with whom he went on vacation to Greece under the false name of "Matteo Cracolici".

 In 1995, Messina Denaro, who by then had a daughter from a previous relationship with Francesca Alagna, went to live with his mother.
 In a letter addressed to a friend, seized by investigators, Messina Denaro revealed that he had never met this daughter.

+In 1999, Messina Denaro received his first life sentence, in absentia for the murder of Giuseppe Montalto, a prison guard at the Ucciardone prison in Palermo, killed in 1995.

+In 2000, Messina Denaro received a life sentence in absentia for the 1993 bomb attacks in Florence, Milan and Rome, and another life sentence later that year.

 In 2000, Maria Mesi was arrested, and because police found love letters that she had exchanged with Messina Denaro, the following year she was sentenced to three years in prison for aiding and abetting together with her brother Francesco.
 In July 2006, investigators found other love letters from Maria Mesi at the home of Filippo Guttadauro, who had the task of delivering them to his brother-in-law Messina Denaro.

-On 6 May 2002, Messina Denaro was sentenced in absentia to life imprisonment for his role in the bombings of 1993.
+In 2003, Messina Denaro was given another life sentence in absentia, accused of hundreds of murders which occurred in the early 1990s during the Alcamo mafia feud fought between the Corleonesi and the Stiddaro clan of the Greco Mafia clan.